godfrey0/resume-1/README.md

 EXPERIENCE

-SUCCESS FOREVER CONSTRUCTION 2018~2020
+SUCCESS FOREVER
 -
-Project Manager
+Project Manager 2018~2021
 - to secure the structural work project
 - to monitor the scope of works
 - to manage KPI with HDB